juj/gowin_flipflop_drainer/README.md

 A few different root causes are suspected.
 The first, and the most obvious one is that this might be a programming error after all, and something in the design in this repository is not properly implemented.
 I have diligently examined every line of the design, and think to my best abilities that this should not be a developer error, but cannot naturally 100% rule this out.

-Exclusing software causes, this leaves following types of hypotheses:
+Excluding software causes, this leaves following types of hypotheses:

 - maybe the most likely hardware cause is that the power supply on the Sipeed Tang boards is not enough to provide the necessary power for the FPGA, and it suffers from a "brownout".
 This has not been confirmed or disproven yet though.